er5995/music-rec/README.md

 # Music Vibe Agent

-Type how you're feeling or select a mood.
+Select a mood or type how you're feeling.
 You get a playlist and something to keep you going.

 That's it.
 But the interesting part is what's happening under the hood.